SCC Spring 2015 application opens on September 5th.

 I. Apply online at www.scc.losrios.edu and obtain your SCC Student ID# (Print confirmation page.)
 In the Los Rios Community College District Application for Enrollment, select SCC only.
 Save your SCC ID# & password.
 A US Social Security Number is not needed to complete the application.

 II.
 SCC International Admission Packet must be completed and signed AND submitted with the required documents listed below to the International Student Center (ISC) as one complete application packet.
+Note: As of Fall 2014, the current minimum amount required for Item #2 Financial Support is $19,318.00 USD.
 The packet can be found off our main website or use this link: http://media.scc.losrios.edu/international/InternationalAdmissionPacket.pdf

 - Evidence of English Proficiency (No Copies – Original Educational results must be received directly from test center/college) – only 1 is required to fulfill this requirement.